keunlee/k8s-operators-over-ez/docs/00-Index.md

 # Table of Contents

 - Introduction
-  - Introduction

-- The Basics
+  - How to Learn to Write Operators Using this Resource?
   - What's an Operator?
   - Types of Operators
   - Operator Tooling & Resources

+- Golang Operators

+  - Golang Operator Life Cycle
+    - What Happens When You Deploy an Operator
+    - What Happens When You Create an Operator Instance
+    - Controller Runtime

+  - Links and Tips

   - Dev Environment Setup

-- Golang Operators
-  - A Golang Operator - Over Easy (Lab 001)
+  - Lab 001 - A Golang Operator - Over Easy
     - Overview
     - Lab Specification (BDD Style)
     - Step-by-Step Detailed Lab Walkthrough